DanHodges/TheologicalDictionary/Salvation (participation In Life Of God), The.md

-# Salvation (participation In Life Of God), The
+# Salvation (Participation In Life Of God), The
-Definition of Salvation (participation In Life Of God), The coming soon
+Definition of Salvation (Participation In Life Of God), The coming soon